radi0sus/cifpal/README.md

 - `-sde`, optional:  descending alphabetical sort of elements
 - `-f` `N`, optional: find contacts of named atoms within d Å, e.g. `-f 4.5`, find contacts of Cu1 and Cu2 (Cu1…Cu1, Cu2…Cu2, Cu1…Cu2) in a radius of 4 Å each within the cell boundary

+## Statistics
+Statistics are derived from the values of the bonding parameters.
+The individual e.s.d.'s or s.u.'s of the bond lengths or angles (usually given in parentheses, e.g. 1.234(5) Å) are not taken into account.